What We Do?

-- The rich biodiversity is threatened and so is the livelihood and cultural identity of people dependant on it.
-Growing horizontal and vertical disparities over the years have exacerbated conflicts and further fuelled prolong socio-political unrest.
+- The rich biodiversity is threatened and so is the livelihood and cultural identity of people dependent on it.
+Growing horizontal and vertical disparities over the years have exacerbated conflicts and further fueled prolong socio-political unrest.

 - The region is presently going through a host of issues such as ethnic conflict, problems of livelihood, survival, and access to and control over scarce resources, to identity politics of power sharing, inter-ethnic, communal and separatist conflicts.